-Bouldnor Cliff is a submerged pre-historic site, lying 11m deep offshore of Bouldnor near Yarmouth on the Isle of Wight.
+The submerged Mesolithic landscape at Bouldnor Cliff lies on the edge of the drowned palaeo-valley and is now 11m underwater, 1km east of Yarmouth on the Isle of Wight.
+It stretches for a further kilometre west to east and contains five known loci containing archaeological evidence.
 It lies within the Solent Maritime Special Area of Conservation and is in the Yarmouth to Cowes candidate Marine Conservation Zone.

 Excavations have been on-going at Bouldnor Cliff since the 8,000 year old Mesolithic settlement was first identified in 1999, when a lobster was seen throwing Stone Age worked flints from its burrow.
 Since then the site has yielded numerous secrets, including the oldest piece of string and more than a quarter of all the worked Mesolithic timber that has ever been recovered in this country.
 The material recovered has demonstrated that the technology of the era was 2,000 years ahead of what archaeologists previously believed.
 Furthermore, Bouldnor Cliff has the earliest record of wheat in the UK, and potentially also the earliest boat building site in the world.